WEEK OF 8/26/2014

 Truckee River: Trout Creek to Stateline barbless Flies and lures only.
 NO BAIT!
 NO SCENTED LURES!

-Big Truckee: Mid to High 70's to begin the week and then back into the 80's for the rest of the week.
-Partly cloudy for Monday and Tuesday and then the sun returns.
-Great time to get out before the heat comes back!
-Water-master at Tahoe says the recent rain will keep flows going for another 2 weeks or so.
-We'll see what happens.
-Even though water levels are fluctuating the fishing has been pretty good with some good dry fly fishing if you know time and place.
-Some prolific Caddis hatches in the evenings for the purist in you and some areas it seems that the fish haven't seen a fly for a while.
-Explore different stretches of water and give your old spot a break!
-Most fish will be taken by high-sticking the pocket water and one should think about giving the fish a break in the afternoon since water temps climb to 68-69, but early this week temps may not get that high.
-Don't despair, you can get out for the evening to get your fix if you missed the early session for some very good caddis, little yellow sallies, and PED action.
-Let's be ethical here and give the fish a break during the heat of the day to cut back on the mortality rate of trout when they're stressed by these high water temps.
+Big Truckee: The weather for the week calls for high 70's.
+Water Levels have now dropped!
+Very little water coming out of Tahoe and very little water coming out of the dam at Boca.
+Water temps seem not to be a problem now as evening temps are getting dipping into the low 40's.
+Even though water levels are now low the fishing has been pretty good with some good dry fly fishing if you know time and place.
+Stones trailed by PMD, Caddis, BWO and Midge pattern have been great.
+Also, Crayfish are molting so don't pass up on throwing a crayfish pattern in those deep holes and stretches that one can find on the Big T. Streamer fishing and dry fly fishing has picked up recently.
+That means not just nymphing!
+Explore different stretches of water and give your old spot a break or try and fish the area lakes.
+Most fish will be taken by high-sticking the pocket water.
+Let's be ethical here and give the fish a break when water temps reach 68 degrees to cut back on the mortality rate of trout when they're stressed by these high water temps.
 Lots of things on the menu now such as Caddis, Stones, Mayflies (PMD's, PED's), Midges, and Terrestrials (Ants, Hoppers).
 If you're fishing dries consider using 4x-5x leaders now and when nymphing 3x-5x tippet.
 Caution!
 If you do fish the Truckee in Nevada please be aware that New Zealand Mudsnails have been found in sections of water there so please clean your shoes and gear accordingly to avoid aquatic hitch hikers!
 Study the water and turn rocks and see what is going on, also seine for what is in the drift.
 Little things like this and slowing your approach to the river’s edge will greatly increase your chances of being successful.
 Again, make sure your box is stocked with every conceivable stage of bugs that are present now! (x) = drawer number.
 NOTE: TRY OUT SOME NEW WATER SUCH AS THE NORTH YUBA (GOOD DRY FLY FISHING TO WARY FISH ON LIGHT RODS), OR INDEPENDENCE LAKE FOR SOME NICE LAHONTAN CUTTS.

 STREAMERS (slow strip, deep pools)